 So, why should companies care about mindfulness?
 In two words - employee wellbeing.
 Introducing mindfulness or yoga practice at the work has countless benefits including increased employee engagement, a reduction in stress, increased focus, sharper decision making, and happier employees.

 On the connection between mindfulness, emotional intelligence and happiness in the workplace, an Inc. article states that, “each of these relate to engagement, which in turn relates to purpose.
-And each can affect your business in ways you may not even recognise”.
+And each can affect your business in ways you may not even recognize”.

 Harvard Business Review reports that mindfulness enables us to respond rather than simply react.
-“When practised and applied, mindfulness fundamentally alters the operating system of the mind.
+“When practiced and applied, mindfulness fundamentally alters the operating system of the mind.
 Through repeated mindfulness practice, brain activity is redirected from ancient, reactionary parts of the brain, including the limbic system, to the newest, rational part of the brain, the prefrontal cortex.”
 Needless to say, our ability to respond instead of react benefits every part of our work life including our communication with others.

-To emphasise the importance of employee health and workplace wellbeing, at the end of February, Benify offered its employees in Sweden the opportunity to take part in a scientific study between Swedish online yoga and mindfulness platform Yogobe and Karolinska Institutet.
+To emphasize the importance of employee health and workplace wellbeing, at the end of February, Benify offered its employees in Sweden the opportunity to take part in a scientific study between Swedish online yoga and mindfulness platform Yogobe and Karolinska Institutet.

 Employees will participate in one of two Yogobe programs for four weeks.
 Employees are required to practice yoga or mindfulness for just 10 minutes, five times a week.
 Karolinska Institutet will then evaluate the information to see how the effectiveness of mindfulness at work.